 Perhaps it’s those chilly winters in the Scandinavian country of Denmark, but the Danes rank fourth in countries that drink the most coffee in the world.
 However, don’t expect to find any decaf; the Scandinavians prefer their coffee fully loaded.
 Could their coffee consumption have to do with the fact that they’ve been rated the happiest country in the world, according to the World Happiness Report?
 It seems possible.

-Keep reading to find out how much the average person makes around the world.
+Keep reading to find out the weird names for money around the world.

 More on Food